Quito, Ecuador

 Budget-Friendly:

-2. Mercado Central: Explore the bustling market for authentic street food stalls serving up local delights.
+2. Mercado Central: Explore the bustling market for a variety of local street food stalls offering delicious bites.

 ##